In Removr, we develop solutions for removing CO2 from the atmosphere and store it permanently in the geosphere.

 Photo: GreenCap Solutions, Annelin Rygg Ersland

-With headquarters in Oslo, Norway, and an industrial pilot being developed in Iceland, Removr is ideally located in two of the world’s leading carbon removal industry clusters.
+With headquarters in Oslo, Norway, an industrial pilot being developed in Mongstad Technology Centre, Norway, and further projects being evaluated with partners in Iceland, Removr is ideally located in two of the world’s leading carbon removal industry clusters.

 Norway’s Technology Centre Mongstad is the world’s largest and most advanced centre for testing and developing CO2 technologies.
 Iceland is home of the world’s largest DAC plant and offer unique opportunities for piloting direct air capture combined with permanent storage.